Inflation-Beating Return Calculator

 Where to go next

 This calculation rarely sits alone in a planning exercise.
-If you're running these numbers, you'll probably also want the real rate of return calculator, the inflation calculator, and the inflation adjusted return calculator — each one answers a different question in the same territory.
-Treating them as a set rather than in isolation usually produces a more honest picture.
+If you're running these numbers, related tools include the real rate of return calculator, the inflation calculator, and the inflation adjusted return calculator — each one answers a different question in the same territory.

 Inputs